 Key cases and outcomes (as of May 2026)

 • Novartis v.
 Becerra (D.N.J.): Dismissed.
-Novartis participating in Entresto at $295 MFP.
+Novartis is participating for Entresto.

 The Supreme Court has not yet granted certiorari on any of the cases.
 Most manufacturers are now operating under signed agreements while preserving their right to appeal.
-The program continues to operate, and 2027 selections were announced on schedule in January 2025.
+The program continues to operate, and the 2027 selections were announced on schedule in January 2025.

 Future negotiation schedule: 2027 through 2029 and beyond